Menu

 Join waitlist

-Location: Lamms End Studio - 3001 Colt Court, Fort Collins, CO
+Location: First Baptist Church - 1003 West Sixth St., Loveland CO (Mar.
+14) and Lamms End Studio - 3001 Colt Court, Fort Collins, CO (Mar.
+15)

-Registration Fee: $170
+Registration Fee: $95

-Materials Provided by Instructor:
+Materials provided by Instructor:

 • Handouts

-Participant materials/equipment to bring (Day 1):
+Participant materials/equipment to bring:

 • Scissors